Guide

 Lock in planning time before specialist programs

-Design specialist rotations as blocks, not one-offs
+Design specialist rotations as blocks

-Place meetings and non-negotiables next
+Place meetings and fixed events next

-Publish once, with receipts
+Publish once, with a record

-Plan for change, because change is coming
+Plan for change

 Common questions